 This case is an excellent vehicle for teachers to explore key issues in the law and American Government: It features both the First and Fourteenth Amendments, brings in the Blaine Amendments, and raises the issue of when state constitutions might violate the federal constitution.
 Street Law encourages teachers to use the case in class this spring.
 Teachers who want to conduct a moot court of this case can find all the relevant instructions on Street Law’s SCOTUS in the Classroom page.
-After teaching, listen to the actual oral arguments (available here) and watch for news of the decision (expected by late June).
+After teaching, listen to the actual oral arguments (available here) and obtain the transcript of the decision (available here).

 Finally, about that delay in argument—the Court agreed to take on Trinity Lutheran’s case a month before Justice Scalia passed away.
 In a typical year, the case would have been argued in the spring or fall of 2016.
 SCOTUSblog reports: “Although there is no way to know with certainty what accounted for the delay, one possibility was that the justices were hoping to avoid a 4-4 tie, in the absence of a ninth justice.”
 The Court scheduled the case for argument after President Trump nominated Judge Gorsuch to the vacant seat.